smashedr/carl-cogs/warcraftlogs/README.md

 Split Warcraft Logs into multiple channels with filters.

+**DEPRECATED:** This Cog is no longer updated and may not work as expected!

 **WIP:** This is a Work in Progress and may not work as expected.

 ## Install